Wanyuxiang-code/obsidian_notes/Ethical_Class/Ethics review.md

    Problem:
    Application: What and how to apply a general principle
    Specification: Difficult to apply general principle without considering concrete conditions
-   Reliablity: Different theories conflict with each other, or conflict with moral intuition and social norms
+   Reliability: Different theories conflict with each other, or conflict with moral intuition and social norms
    Circularity: Moral theoris receive confirmation from intuitions about specific situations

 2. Bottom-Up approach
    According to the Bottom-Up approach, we start with considering intuitive judgments, social agreements… about particular situations.
 We then compare to relevantly similar cases (comparative case analysis).
 Finally, we generalize to standards that cover all sufficiently similar situations. (在就具体事件形成了一定观点后，横向寻找比较示例，形成统一理论)
    Problem:
-   Insufficiency: Particular cases can not determine the general theories Conflicting intuitions: There are cases that we can't reach an agreement in socail moral intuitions Risk of biases: can't avoid biases in moral intuitions
+   Insufficiency: Particular cases can not determine the general theories Conflicting intuitions: There are cases that we can't reach an agreement in social moral intuitions Risk of biases: can't avoid biases in moral intuitions

 3. Reflective Equilibrium (John Rawls)反思平衡理论